Jewish Heritage Tours in Cuba

 Frequently Asked Questions (FAQ)

-Why take a Jewish Tour in Cuba with Havana Jewish Tour?
+Why take a Jewish Cuba Tour with us?

 The Jewish community in Cuba is one of the most unknown minorities in general in Cuban society.
 However, their cultural contribution to Cuba is truly fascinating, enduring and interesting for anyone interested in visiting this Caribbean Island.